hndada/gosu/readme.md

 A classic rhythm game written in go

 # How to play
-Select the song with `Enter`, and press keys corresponding to falling notes.
+Select the song with `Enter`, and press keys corresponding to approaching notes.
 Following is default key settings:
 ```
 var KeySettings = map[int][]Key{